 I created my last stop-motion puppet with an armature of pencils and tape and while it was somewhat successful, it now seems to be pretty brittle.
 I really wanted to refine some of those ideas… so I built another one.
 Using a modeling compound called Super Sculpey I sculpted the top part of the head on an aluminum wire and the bottom jaw on another.
 Hypothetically I can then move the mouth around a bit and make this guy talk on camera.

-This time around I wanted to build a sturdier armature, so I bought a medium sized wooden dowel rod, cut it to the correct sizes and drilled holes into the end of each piece.
+I wanted to build a sturdier armature, so I bought a medium sized wooden dowel rod, cut it to the correct sizes and drilled holes into the end of each piece.
 I insert a fairly thick piece of aluminum wire into the holes to connect the dowels together and create a moveable frame.
 I cover all the aluminum wire joints with hot glue, which will accomplish several things.
 It will keep the wire from eventually breaking from heavy use, makes the wire joints a bit more rigid and permanently connects the wires and the wooden dowel together.

 This guy is big, so in order to keep the weight down I cut up chunks of foam to create the body mass.
 I also add some really soft foam to the knee and elbow joints.

 Finally I wrap the arms and legs with some scrap material (old socks) and then sew some more scrap material (a really fine green sweater I rocked during the 90’s) over the entire thing to keep all that other stuff in place.
 This gives me a solid base to start creating on.